Ukraine president Oleksander Turchynov refuses to bow to 'Kremlin scenario' in Crimea

 Anti-government protesters run from tear gas during clashes with police at Altamira square in Caracas 6 March 2014.

-The unrest has continued in the Venezuelan capital, Caracas The opposition accuses the government of using armed civilian groups on motorcycles to break up demonstrations.
+The opposition accuses the government of using armed civilian groups on motorcycles to break up demonstrations.

 Thousands of government supporters and troops took part in a huge parade through the centre of the capital, commemorating the first anniversary of former President Hugo Chavez's death on 5 March.